nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 * Pre-Production (optional)
   * pre-production may be used to allow customer testing/sign off before push to production.
-  * Some teams use Staging intead of having a separate pre-production environment.
+  * Some teams use Staging instead of having a separate pre-production environment.
 * Production
   * Environment that hosts the customer facing service.